revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-11.Shan want to iterate the for loop for a fixed number of times in Python,Which method is used to iterate the loop?
+11. Shan wants to iterate the for loop for a fixed number of times in Python.
+Which method is used to iterate the loop?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python `range()` function is used to create a series of sequential numbers and to iterate through a loop for a fixed number of times.
-This loop will be executed until the specified number in the `range()` function.
+- In python, `range()` function is used to create a series of sequential numbers and to iterate through a loop for a fixed number of times.
+This loop will be executed until the specified number is in the `range()` function.

 **Example:**